johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Discipling movements have the potential to change the world.
 Leaders, money, books and power all have their places within radical, popular movements.
 But, in a world in which people are continually effected by corporate experiences that are larger than the individual, it is people-movements that are most capable of producing deep, wide, enduring change.

 Two things are essential to transformative people movements: *vision* and *the formation of disciples*.
 Visionary leaders must impart a hope that is powerful, challenging and instrumental.
-A vision capable of gripping the hearts of others and forming them into faithful, active disciples, who are:
+A vision capable of gripping the hearts of others and forming them into faithful, active disciples:

 -	committed to significant transformation;
 -	persistent and determined to turn vision into reality;